hicamilla/basic-weather-app/README.md

-# Weather App (First Version | Basic)
+# Weather App (first Version | Basic)

 ## Description
 A simple, beginner-friendly weather app built with HTML, CSS, and JavaScript.
 It allows the user to simulate weather updates by entering a city and temperature.
-This project was created as part of the SheCodes Workshop to practice JavaScript fundamentals such as DOM manipulation and user input handling.
+This project was created as part of the SheCodes Workshop to practice JavaScript fundamentals, including DOM manipulation and user input handling.

 ## Features
 - Displays current temperature and city
-- Allows the user to update city and temperature via prompt
+- Allows the user to update the city and temperature via a prompt
 - Static 3-day forecast preview
 - Simple CSS styling and layout
 - Emoji-based weather icons